shinn1726/Shopify/README.md

 # Data Science Projects
-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks, and R markdown files (published at RPubs).
+This repository contains portfolios of data analytics/science projects completed by myself for academic, self learning, and hobby purposes.
+Python, R studio, related software are required to excute the application.

 # Data Mining - R, Python